7BIndustries/semblage-docs/docs/developer_setup_windows.md

 ## Testing an Exported Package

 To test an exported package, double click Semblage.exe.
 The Semblage GUI should launch.
-Next, right click and add a _New Component_.
+Next, right click in the Semblage 3D view and add a _New Component_.
 All of the default settings are fine.
 Then right click again and add a box (under the 3D group).
 The default settings for this are fine too.
 If the box is rendered your release is valid, and can be packaged.

 ## Creating the Release Archive